maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/56-ventura-county-registrar-of-voters/all-elections/en/voting-basics/vote-disabilities.md

 #### Accessible Vote by Mail

 Voters with disabilities may request a remote accessible vote-by-mail ballot (RAVBM).
 You can use this ballot at home with your own computer and assistive technologies, then print the ballot and mail or drop it off.
-To sign up for RAVBM, please click [here](https://recorder.countyofventura.org/remote-accessible-vote-by-mail-ravbm/), orcall (805) 654-2664, or email [VenturaVoterRegistration@ventura.org](mailto:VenturaVoterRegistration@ventura.org).
+To sign up for RAVBM, please click [here](https://recorder.countyofventura.org/remote-accessible-vote-by-mail-ravbm/), call (805) 654-2664, or email [VenturaVoterRegistration@ventura.org](mailto:VenturaVoterRegistration@ventura.org).